 Do You Want A Herculean Chest?

 All of the guys in the gym would love to have a Herculean Chest.
 How do you go about doing that?
-Well here are five tips and some sample exercises to help you out.
-Check it out right here!
+Well, here are 5 tips and some sample exercises to help you out.

 Besides your arms, the chest is one of the most noticeable muscles.
 When someone walks into the gym you notice right away if they have a huge Herculean chest that sticks out like mountains.
 And then you see all the other guys in the gym trying to flex their chest and wishing they looked like that guy.